gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Versioning/Gapotchenko.FX.Versioning/README.md

 ## VersionTypeConverter

-`VersionTypeConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET frameworks and UI components.
+`VersionTypeConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET components.

 #### Using `VersionTypeConverter`